One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

-In order to create a new Action follow the steps:
+To create a new Action follow the steps:

 The Action updates the field on the related Object after you generate the document.

-The following information is needed to set the up Action:
+The following information is needed to set up the Action:

-1. If you would like to save the ID of the generated Google Doc or Sheet in your Salesforce field, please enter the following expression in the Value field:{!Document_Request__c.External_File_Id__c}
+- If you would like to save the ID of the generated Google Doc or Sheet in your Salesforce field, please enter the following expression in the Value field: `{!Document_Request__c.External_File_Id__c}`.
+Using the same approach you can save any value from the Document Request record.

-2. Generated DOCX and XLSX files don't have such a field populated in Document Request, so instead you can save the ID of the generated file in the Salesforce field, using the following expression in the Value field:{!Document_Request__c.File_Id__c}
+- Generated DOCX and XLSX files don't have such a field populated in Document Request, so instead you can save the ID of the generated file in the Salesforce field, using the following expression in the Value field: `{!Document_Request__c.File_Id__c}`.

-If you are planning to have more than one Action on the Document Solution, you can execute them in a certain order by using the Order Of Execution field.
-Place the needed values in the field on each Action and they will be executed in that order.
+If you are planning to have more than one Action on the Document Solution, you can execute them in a certain order by using the "Order Of Execution" field.
+Populate the corresponding field on each Action and they will be executed in the defined order.
 If you leave the field empty, the default value will be assigned to the corresponding Action.

-You can notice that the Mandatory Action checkbox is marked by default.
-It means, that the end result of the Action influences the next Actions in the queue.
-So if the Action fails, others will stay in the Cancelled status.
-But if the checkbox is unmarked, the failure of the Action won't affect the execution of the following Actions.
+You can notice that the "Mandatory Action" checkbox is marked by default.
+It means, that the result of the Action influences the next Actions in the queue.
+So if the Action fails, others get the "Cancelled" status.
+If the checkbox is unmarked, the failure of the Action doesn't affect the execution of the following Actions.

 All the created Actions and their field values are exported and imported alongside the Document Solution.

-If you want the Google Docs file to be deleted from Google Drive right after the generation process is over, you can use the Delete Google File Action.
+If you want generated Google Docs to be deleted from Google Drive right after the generation process is over, you can use the "Delete Google File" Action.

 Just select the corresponding Document Solution and click Save.
 Yes, as easy as that.